 1. Fly-Through Animation

-Consider a situation where you want to display an Area-of-Interest (AoI) in a 'before & after' state of a particular project or an event e.g. construction, disaster etc. A 'fly-through' animation, as the name suggests, enables you to have a third-person, bird's eye view of the situation.
-In the video below, you can see a fly-through visualization of a location in Wisconsin, USA which was tragically impacted by a large mudslide on 22nd March 2014.
+Consider a situation where you want to display an Area under observation in a 'before & after' state of a particular project or an event e.g. Construction, Disaster etc. A 'fly-through' animation, as the name suggests, enables you to have a third-person, bird's eye view of the situation.
+In the video below, you can see a Fly-through visualization of Oso in Wisconsin, USA which was tragically impacted by a large mudslide on 22nd March 2014.

 Video 1: Fly-through Animation - Oso Mudslide in 2014